2026-04-14

 Combining Driving and Shooting

 I already had the curriculum manager from the previous experiment.
-I cleaned it up and make it more generic and created the simplest curriculum possible.
+I cleaned it up and made it more generic and created the simplest curriculum possible.

-I was hopefull but this didn't work.
+I was hopeful but this didn't work.
 The agent learned to drive very quickly but couldn't add shooting on top of that.

 I then changed the order in the curriculum because I knew that the driving observations and rewards were much more solid than the ones for shooting.
 And shooting was trained without any movement.
 With the new curriculum, the agent successfully learned to shoot first and then learned to drive after around 8k training steps.

-But again developed a quirky behaviour.
+But it again developed a quirky behaviour.
 Reinforcement learning never ceases to surprise me.
-When it is time to shoot the agent slows down and aligns, takes a shot and accelerates to the next waypoint.
-I'm not sure why this happens because the projectile does not have an initial velocity but it might because the shooting trainig was without movement until driving is enabled by the curriculum.
+When it is time to shoot, the agent slows down and aligns, takes a shot and accelerates to the next waypoint.
+I'm not sure why this happens because the projectile does not have an initial velocity but it might be because the shooting training was without movement until driving was enabled by the curriculum.